ROCm-DS/hipDF/docs/install/BUILD.md

     SOFTWARE.
 -->

-# Building and Installing hipDF from Source
+# Building and installing hipDF from source

 > [!IMPORTANT]
 > The following section walks you through all necessary steps for the build process.